 Anne received her PhD from the Department of Biology at Yale University USA, studying the functional genomic organisation of the mammalian genome in development, and conducted postdoctoral work in Cambridge UK developing genomic imprinting as a paradigm for understanding epigenetic inheritance.
 For the past two decades, her team has studied genomic imprinting in development and disease, but more recently, work has been focused on the epigenetic control of genome function in a wider context including non-DNA sequence based inheritance.
 Her current research focuses on three themes – stem cells and the epigenetic programme; genome-epigenome interactions; and mammalian development, environment and disease.
 She is a Wellcome Trust Senior Investigator, an elected member of EMBO and a Fellow of the UK Academy of Medical Sciences.

-Position: Principal Investigator and Lecturer in Epigenetics
+Position: Principal Investigator and Senior Lecturer in Epigenetics

 Institution: School of Biological & Chemical Sciences, Queen Mary University of London

 Paul Hurd’s research interests focus on the analysis and elucidation of the biological functions of epigenetic mechanisms at the cellular, whole organism and population level, using both genomic and state of the art molecular techniques.
 Epigenetics is a special class of chemical modifications that exist ‘on top’ of the genetic information where they act as instructions to direct cellular programmes such as switching genes on and off.
 His major focus concerns understanding how the environment influences these epigenetic tags.
 As illustrative examples, Paul’s laboratory works on three model organisms: the honeybee, the zebra finch and the single cell eukaryote Tetrahymena thermophila.